JuliaDataScience/JuliaDataScience/contents/dataframesmeta_macros.md

 Here the columns that we want to select will depend on the actual columns inside `df`.
 This means that Julia cannot treat the command as something that won't change depending on the context.
 Hence, it needs to be parsed dynamically.
-In `DataFramesMeta.jl`, we solve this by wrapping parts of the command that needs to be parsed dynamically with `$()`.
+In `DataFramesMeta.jl`, this is solved by wrapping parts of the command that needs to be parsed dynamically with `$()`.
 The above command needs to be changed to:

 ```julia